sjentsch/lsjDocs/_pages/Ch07_Probability_4.rst

 at how it’s done.

 .. _tab-distformulas:
 .. table:: Formulas for the binomial and normal distributions.
 We don’t really use these formulas for anything in this book, but they’re pretty important for more advanced work, so I thought it might be best to put them here in a table, where they can’t get in the way of the text.
-In the equation for the binomial, *X!* is the factorial function (i.e., multiply all whole numbers from 1 to *X*), and for the normal distribution “exp” refers to the exponential function, which we discussed in Chapter `Pragmatic matters
+In the equation for the binomial, *X!* is the factorial function (i.e., multiply all whole numbers from 1 to *X*), and for the normal distribution “exp” refers to the exponential function, which we discussed in chapter :doc:`Pragmatic matters
-   <Ch06_DataHandling.html#pragmatic-matters>`__.
-If these equations
+   <Ch06_DataHandling>`.
+If these equations don’t make a lot of sense to you,
-   don’t make a lot of sense to you, don’t worry too much about them.
+   don’t worry too much about them.

    +------------+----------+
    | Binomial   | Normal   |